tongtongcao/C12FD5ClusterComboClassifier/README.md

     - --no_train      &nbsp;&nbsp;&nbsp;      Skip training and only run inference using a saved model
     - --enable_progress_bar &nbsp;&nbsp;&nbsp; Enable progress bar during training (default: disabled)

-For the estimator, inputs are average wires and slopes of 6 clusters, where average wires are divided by 112 for normalization.
+For the estimator, inputs are average wires (divided by 112), slopes of 5 clusters, and superlayer of missing cluster (divided by 6).

 and output is probability.